umbraco/UmbracoDocs/marketplace-and-integrations/README.md

 In all situations, backoffice integrations with third-party services are an important part of providing an intuitive, unified editor experience.

-Our aim is to support the different ways of using Umbraco in a DXP context and provid resources for building integrations with Umbraco.
+Our aim is to support the different ways of using Umbraco in a DXP context and provide resources for building integrations with Umbraco.

 ![Umbraco as a platform DXP, composable DXP og hybrid solution](.gitbook/assets/pDXPcDXP.png)

 ### Packages and integrations
 Packages for Umbraco are installed as [Nuget packages](https://docs.umbraco.com/umbraco-cms/extending/packages/types-of-packages).

 Integrations provide functionality via a third-party service's API, whereas packages extend the functionality of the CMS (management or delivery).